Saturday 19th May 2018

 - A range of events around town including a free drop in concert in Trinity Church, boat trips on the river and canal, a children’s village fete with donkeys rides, Austin 7 vintage car rally, steam traction engines and a bar/fast food court.

 Unfortunately, with our planning well advanced, the royal wedding was announced for the same day.
-Five dance groups cancelled immediately saying that one or more of their members has dropped out, as they wanted to watch the wedding, leaving them below strength.
+Five dance groups cancelled immediately saying that one or more of their members had dropped out to watch the wedding, leaving them below strength.
 By 21st December 2017 we were down to 31 sides, still a good number by any standard but we feared that as sides met for their next practice in the New Year more would drop out threatening our Morris world record attempt – we’d need at least 20 Morris sides for that.
+Then market traders began to pull out for the same reason.
+Finally, music venue pubs began pulling out, wanting to run their own wedding themed events with booked lunches and big TV screens.
 With the greatest of regret we were forced to cancel the whole event.